google/tracing-framework/README.md

 browser extensions and embeddable minified js files, but for now they aren't going to be published.

+For a list of known issues see [KNOWN_ISSUES](https://github.com/google/tracing-framework/blob/master/KNOWN_ISSUES.md) or the Github issues list.

 ## Setup

 See [building](https://github.com/google/tracing-framework/blob/master/docs/building.md) for instructions and